 Community Work-study Partners: Several local non-profit organizations have partnered with Otis to offer paid Teaching Assistant and Program Assistant positions, funded by the Federal Work-study Program.
 The ACT Program and the Financial Aid Office collaborate to allocate funds to partner sites at the start of each fiscal year, after which the work-study jobs are posted on the Otis Job Board, hosted by the Center for Creative Professions.
 Students can apply for these positions at the start of fall semester, and typically work for the same organization for a full school year, with the possibility of continuing during summer (depending on available funds, Federal Work-study eligibility, and schedule coordination).
 Some community work-study partners are Armory Center for the Arts, The Getty Museum’s Education Department, The HeArt Project, LACMA’s Education Department, reDiscover Center, and Side Street Projects.

 Hire an art/design educator from our qualified pool of students and alumni: Paid positions and for credit internships can be posted on the Otis Job Board.
-Contact the ACT Director or the Center for Creative Professions if you are interested in hiring an ACT student or alumni to teach at your school or organization.
+Contact the ACT Director or the Center for Creative Professions (Career Services) if you are interested in hiring an ACT student or alumni to teach at your school or organization.

 Since 2005 ACT Community Partners have included: